4 Signs Your Interview Isn’t Going Well (And How To Fix It!)

-If questions stay surface-level, there aren't follow-up questions based on your answers, and the interviewer is cut-and-dry instead of diving into more personal questions, you're probably not a top candidate.
+If questions stay surface-level, there aren't follow-up questions based on your answers, and the interviewer is cut and dried instead of diving into more personal questions, you're probably not a top candidate.

 There's No Mention Of Next Steps

-Typically, at some point in the second half of the interview, the interviewer will bring up salary expectations, references, or follow-up interviews.
-Even if they don't do this, they'll at least tell you at what point you should hear back about moving forward with your candidacy, or the estimated time that they're trying to fill the position.
+Typically, at some point in the second half of the interview, the hiring manager will bring up salary expectations, references, or follow-up interviews.
+Even if they don't do this, they'll at least tell you at what point you should hear back about moving forward with your candidacy, or the estimated time by which they're trying to fill the position.

 But if an interview ends without a discussion about what the next steps in the process are, it probably means there won't be any.